The Casper Olevian Connection

 He left a will which was recorded and can be found in the All England (General) parish and probate records.
 He was a man of considerable means and was able to leave extensive estates in Dorset at Aller, Ansty and Marnhull and woodcuts to his son John, together with "The Old House"" of Blandford and all his medals of gold and silver and the diamond ring which the Palsgrave gave his father.

-To his son Daniel Sagittary, who became the Rector of Winterbourne Steepleton in Dorset, he also gave extensive properties and valuables, including "his great grandfather Olivean's Seal Ring."
+To his son Daniel Sagittary, who became the Rector of Winterbourne Steepleton in Dorset, he also gave extensive properties and valuables, including "his great grandfather Olevian's Seal Ring."
 (Wouldn't it be nice to know where that ring is now?
 In a museum perhaps?)

 Please visit or sign the Guestbook where you can leave us a message